 Protecting yourself and others

-Family and friends of a C Diff sufferer can usually protect themselves by hand washing after personal contact, before meals and after toilet visits.
+Family and friends of a C Diff sufferer can usually protect themselves by hand washing.
+This should take place after personal contact, before meals and after toilet visits.
+The action of running water over the hands is important.
+It helps dislodge c. difficile traces.
 You may also want to purchase Clorox type cleaners for use on high touch areas around the sufferer and around your home.
+C. difficile spores are very hardy and can persist for long periods.
+The use of certified cleaning agents is advised.

 Other C Diff Contagious Questions